YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   - One thread may set a local variable node, and another thread may delete it.
   - One thread may acquire a lock and another may release it.
-  - A global variable set within a transaction by one thread is visible to another within the process, but not to other processes.
+  - A global variable update within a transaction by one thread is immediately visible to another thread within the process, but is not visible to other processes until the transaction commits.

 - It is the responsibility of the application to avoid race conditions between threads in their use of resources managed by YottaDB at the